classicdevops/cld/README.md

 The video demonstrates how the user checks the list of instances in the Hetzner group, then activates the group type parsing with the corresponding script in the CLD admin panel, creates a new cloud in the Hetzner Cloud panel, once the server is created, it can be accessed from the CLD

 ## KVM Cloud management
+Creation, management and migration of KVM clouds on PVE hypervisors

 <table style="max-width: 700px; margin: 30px auto">
   <tr style="border:none">
     <td width="60%" style="border:none">